 The number of electoral democracies dropped by one, and stands at 115.
-Three countries achieved electoral democracy status due to elections that widely regarded were improvements over previous polls: the and Tonga.
-Philippines, Tanzania, countries were dropped from the electoral democracy roster: Burundi, Guinea-Bissau, Haiti, and Sri Lanka.
+Three countries achieved electoral democracy status due to elections that were widely regarded as improvements over previous polls: the Philippines, Tanzania, and Tonga.
+Four countries were dropped from the electoral democracy roster: Burundi, Guinea-Bissau, Haiti, and Sri Lanka.